iovation/git-build-rpm/README.md

 *   Copies the spec file to the RPM build directory.

 *   Archives the specified branch of the repository, as well as any submodules, into the RPM build directory.

 *   Determines the RPM `dist` value via the `--dist` option, defaulting to the current epoch time and OS version.
-If the current branch is not "master", the branch name is also included in the `dist` value.
+If the current branch is not "master", the branch name is also included in the `dist` value (with any invalid characters replaced with underscores).
 That is, the value is something like `1434755064.el7` when building master, and `1434755064.$branch_name_.el7` when building from any other branch.

 *   Builds the RPM, setting `dist` and any other parameters passed via the `--define` option.